Facebook Privacy Issues – A Strong Buy Opportunity – Weekly Investments

 Current Ratio 12.9

-With these ratios, there is very little need to be concerned about the company’s solvency.
-It is hard to go bankrupt with zero debt.
+Per the above, there is hardly any need to be concerned about the company’s solvency.
+It is quite hard to go bankrupt without debt.

 WACC vs ROIC According to Guru Focus

-Return on Invested Capital (ROIC) vs. Weighted Average Cost of Capital is a excellent way to measure management effectiveness.
+Return on Invested Capital (ROIC) vs. Weighted Average Cost of Capital is a excellent way to measure management operational efficiency/effectiveness.
 ROIC is essentially the return a company gets from the capital it has invested.
-WACC is the estimation of cost of capital when taking into consideration debt and equity on a weighted average basis.
-If ROIC is greater than WACC it means that for every dollar invested the business makes more than it cost to initially invest it in the form of capital.
-Conversely, if the WACC is greater than ROIC then it costs more to put money in as capital than the company is getting out.
+WACC is the estimated cost of capital when taking into consideration debt and equity on a weighted average basis.
+If ROIC is greater than WACC, it essentially means the business earns that much more than it costs the company (company’s pays) for that capital.
+Conversely, if the WACC is greater than ROIC then its costing the company more to obtain that capital than the company earning from it.
 Gurufocus has ROIC at 51.33% and WACC at 6.6% for Facebook utilizing December 2017 data.
 To interpret this, this means the average cost of capital invested for FB is 6.6%.
 The return on this capital is 51.33%.
-Needless to say if I was loaned money for an average interest rate of 6.6% and in return received a ROI of 51.33% I would determine this to be a great investment.
+Needless to say if I received a personal loan with an effective interest rate of 6.6% then turned around and invested that money in a piece of real estate in which I earned 51.33%, well that obviously would be an AMAZING investment.

 Negative Aspects – Facebook Privacy Issues